“Gerard! Come on in, good to see you.”

 “And a splash, just a splash, shame to water down perfection.”

-“I drink mine with water too, it’s ninety proof and I prefer to level it out a bit.”
+“I drink mine with water too, it’s ninety proof and I prefer to level it out a bit before it levels me out.”

-Mani hands him a twelve ounce crystal glass with four fingers of rich smooth Elijah Craig over a pile of ice and a dollop of water.
+Mani hands him a twelve ounce crystal glass with three fingers of rich smooth Elijah Craig over a pile of ice and a dollop of water.

 “Thank you,” he swirls the glass, sips, “magnificent.”